Provisions, Contingent Liabilities and Contingent Assets

 2. Actuarial Assumptions

-The appointed actuary has certified to the Company that actuarial estimates for Premium deficiency reserve and IBNR (including IBNER) are in compliance with the IRDA (Assets, Liabilities and Solvency Margin of General Insurance Business) Regulations 2016 and the guidelines issued by the Institute of Actuaries of India.
+The appointed actuary has certified to the Company that actuarial estimates for Premium deficiency reserve, IBNR (including IBNER) and estimate of Loss ratio for determining profit commission on re¬ insurance treaties are in compliance with the Insurance Regulatory and Development Authority of India (Actuarial, Finance and Investment Functions of Insurers) Regulations, 2024 and the guidelines issued by the Institute of Actuaries of India.

 Depending upon the Business segment, a suitable actuarial method like Basic Chain Ladder Method, Bornhuetter Ferguson Method, Expected Ultimate Loss Ratio or a mixture of these have been used for IBNR/IBNER calculations.

-The Company's Appointed Actuary has determined valuation assumptions in respect of 'Claims incurred but Not Reported' and 'Claims incurred but Not Enough Reported' '(IBNR including IBNER) amounting to Rs.
-22,39,323 thousands (net) (Previous year Rs.
-22,76,099 thousands (net)) that conform with Regulations issued by the IRDAI and professional guidance notes issued by the Institute of Actuaries of India.
+The Company’s Appointed Actuary has determined valuation assumptions in respect of 'Claims incurred but Not Reported’ and 'Claims incurred but Not Enough Reported’ '(IBNR including IBNER) amounting to W40,968 Lakhs (net) (Previous year W25,437 Lakhs (net) that conform with Regulations issued by the IRDAI and professional guidance notes issued by the Institute of Actuaries of India.

-Rs.
-7,37,159 thousands (net)) towards litigation reserve including incidental claims based on actuarial ^5^~^s^mates and the same is included as a part of IBNR/IBNER reserves. -
+a) As at March 31, 2026, the Company has made a provision of W18,460 Lakhs (net) (Previous year W 11,914 Lakhs (net)) towards litigation reserve including incidental claims based on actuarial estimates and the same is included as a part of IBNR/IBNER reserves.

 3. Encumbrances on Assets